seyfiaslan/spa-angularjs-phalcon/README.md

 1. Install Phalcon Framework in http://phalconphp.com/en/download
 2. Find  /files/vhost-example and copy paste into your virtual host definition file
+3. Route spa_angular to your locahost in your hosts file =>   spa_angular 127.0.0.1
 3. Clone repository

 Dependencies<br />